zeb25/Digital-Piano-Player/README.md

 more time all the way through, then the user will have to also play the song all the way through; if they do this correctly the practice rounds concludes and the screen exits to the main menu, if the user doesn't correctly play all the keys, the practice restarts.
-If the esc key is pressed at any point, the user will exit to the main menu.
+If the back key is pressed at any point, the user will exit to the main menu.
 ## Color Palette